surgekalva7/SmartContractExample/README.md

 Library:
     - Similar to contracts however they are only deployed once at a specific addresss and their code is reused.

+Withdraw:
+    - In order to get the money back from that is stuck in the contract, we need to use a withdraw function
+    - msg.sender.transfer(address(this).balance);
+    - In order to make sure the money is going to the proper sender it is good idea to make variables require(msg.sender==owner);

+Modifiers:
+    - Aims to change the behaviour of a function wherever it is attached. modifier SomethingBefore {
+            require(/* check something first */);
+            _; // resume with function execution
+        }
+        // Do one where modifier is placed in the middle modifier SomethingAfter {
+            _; // run function first
+            require(/* then check something */)
+}